Are you interested in creating a budget?

 When making a budget, many people only estimate their expenses.
 However, you actually should be taking your realistic expenses and putting them in your budget as your estimations may be way off.

-Here are expenses you may include in your budget:
+Here are expenses you may include when creating a budget:

 - Home – House payment, rent, maintenance, utilities, insurance, property taxes, etc.